paladin-t/b8/docs/manual.md

 ### Coroutine

-A coroutine is a special data type in BASIC8, which encapsulates an invokable routine or lambda.
+A coroutine is a special data type in BASIC8, which encapsulates an invokable object.
 It's a programming component that generalizes subroutines for non-preemptive multitasking, by allowing multiple entry points for suspending and resuming execution at certain locations.
 It obtains the execution flow when iterating on it, then keeps executing until all invokable statements finished or it hands over the flow by itself.
 Besides, there is also an automatically dispatched mode.

 * `COROUTINE(invokable, ...)`: creates a coroutine, with optional initialization arguments
 * `YIELD v`: yields from a coroutine, hands over the execution flow